FiveN1/nymphaea/README.md

 > This requieres you to use premake in your project.

 Simply include the `nymphaea.lua` in your premake5.lua file and link it by adding `"nymphaea"` to your `links {}`.
-To use the headers of this library you will need to run `build.bat` and type `gen_include` to create the `include/` directory that you will need to include in your project.
+To use the header files of this library (and its dependencies) you will need to run `build.bat` and type `include` to create the `include/` directory that you will need to include in your project.
-You will also need to include the include files of this library dependencies (will automate this later).

 ### Use as compiled library:
-run `build.bat` and type `compile`.
+run `build.bat` and type `compile_d` (or `compile_r` for release configuration).
-- this will compile the library into `nymphaea.lib` file found in the newly generated `bin/` folder.

-then type `gen_include` also in `build.bat`.
+> [!NOTE]
+> theese commands use vs2022 project files for building!
+> use any of the premake commands (type `help` to get a list of them) to generate the project files you want to use for building this library.

+then you shoud find the compiled library in `bin/*configuration-system-architecture*/nymphaea.lib`.

-- this will create an include directory that you can paste in your included files folder of your project.
+type `include` (still in `build.bat`) to create the `include/` directory that you will need to include in your project.

+## 🌸More?
+This library will be in developement for a long time since i will use it in my future projects.